Best Microbiology Laboratory Techniques in Pharmaceuticals

 In a laminar flow cabinet, there could be two types of airflow:

-– Downward flow: The air filtration system is located in the ceiling of the cabinet, and low velocity HEPA filtered “laminar” air is blown downwards.
+Downward flow: The air filtration system is located in the cabinet’s ceiling, and low-velocity HEPA-filtered “laminar” air is blown downwards.

-– Cross (or horizontal) flow: The air filtration system is located in the rear wall of the cabinet.
-HEPA air is blown horizontally from the rear wall of the cabinet towards the open front of the cabinet.
+Cross (or horizontal) flow: The air filtration system is located in the cabinet’s rear wall.
+HEPA air is blown horizontally from the rear wall towards the open front of the cabinet.

-– Primary air: Air blown from air filtration system prior to contacting any surface.
+– Primary air: Air blown from the air filtration system before contacting any surface.

 What are the airflow patterns of a biological safety cabinet?